ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 selected by the server.
 Servers MUST ignore unknown values to allow introducing new capabilities to the ecosystem without breaking interoperability.

-These values will be advertised pseudo-randomly to hopefully break misbehaving servers early in the implementation process.
+These values will be advertised pseudo-randomly to break misbehaving servers early in the implementation process.
 Proposed injection points are cipher suites, supported groups, extensions, and ALPN identifiers.
 Should the server respond with a GREASE value selected in the `ServerHello` message the client MUST abort the connection.